 The Public Policy Program at Stanford University offers two distinct graduate degree programs, the MPP and MA.
 Before beginning the application process, it is helpful to review this website as well as the list of frequently asked questions (FAQ) for detailed information on Public Policy requirements regarding test scores, prerequisites, financial aid, etc.

 Applications for graduate study in Public Policy are ONLY accepted from 1) students currently enrolled in any Stanford graduate or undergraduate degree program, 2) from external applicants seeking a joint degree or 3) from Stanford alumni (who have graduated within the past 5 years).
 OUTSIDE APPLICANTS FOR A STANDALONE MPP OR MA ARE NOT ACCEPTED AT THIS TIME.
-To be considered for matriculation beginning in the Autumn Quarter 2020-21, all application materials must be submitted no later than April 7, 2020.
+No exceptions can be made.
+To be considered for matriculation beginning in the Autumn Quarter 2020-21, all application materials must be submitted no later than April 7, 2020, and you must meet the criteria mentioned above.
 The early deadline for applications is Tuesday, January 21, 2020 with a final deadline on Tuesday, April 7, 2020.
 Early submission of MPP applications is encouraged.
 Admission notifications will be sent on a rolling basis no later than May 1, 2020.
 Admitted students are encouraged to respond to early offers of admission by April 15, 2020 and required to respond to offers of admission by May 15, 2020 at the latest.